thanasisn/BBand_LAP/README.md

 To process the data from broadband instruments of LAP.

-This is partial used as operatioanal procedures.
+This is partial used as operational procedures.